Sarich orbital engine: Overview

 The engine promised to be about one third the size and weight of conventional piston engines due to the compact arrangement of the combustion chambers.
 Another advantage is that there is no high-speed contact area with the engine walls, unlike in the Wankel engine in which edge wear is a problem.
 However, the combustion chambers are divided by vanes which do have contact with both the walls and the orbiting piston and are more difficult to seal due to the eight corners of the combustion chamber.

-In the patent, the engine is described as two stroke internal combustion engine, but the patent claims that with a different valve mechanism it could be used a four stroke engine.
+In the patent, the engine is described as two stroke internal combustion engine, but the patent claims that with a different valve mechanism it could be used as a four stroke engine.
 However most of the development work was done on four stroke versions with both poppet and disk valve arrangements.
 A supercharger is required if operated in two stroke mode since crankcase pumping can't be used to charge the combustion chamber.